 A request is transferred to the back end in three different steps:

 At first a request number is requested from the back end.
 This number is used to identify the request throughout the complete processing.
 It is planned to re-use a request number to add further jobs to a previously created request.
 Another plan is that the calling application provides a unique number.
-In case there is no need for this step.
+In the second case, there is no need for this step.

 Within a second step request specific information is sent to the back end.
 For migration it is the following: